-The business of The Lincoln Electric Company is manufacturing and selling high quality welding equipment, consumables, and cutting equipment.
+The business of our company is manufacturing and selling high quality welding equipment.
 Our challenge is to meet the needs of our customers and to exceed their expectations.
-On occasion, purchasers may ask Lincoln Electric for advice or information about their use of our products.
+On occasion, purchasers may ask us for advice or information about their use of our products.
 We respond to our customers based on the best information in our possession at that time.
-Lincoln Electric is not in a position to warrant or guarantee such advice, and assumes no liability, with respect to such information or advice.
+We are not in a position to warrant or guarantee such advice, and assume no liability, with respect to such information or advice.
 We expressly disclaim any warranty of any kind, including any warranty of fitness for any customer's particular purpose, with respect to such information or advice.
 As a matter of practical consideration, we also cannot assume any responsibility for updating or correcting any such information or advice once it has been given, nor does the provision of information or advice create, expand or alter any warranty with respect to the sale of our products.

-Lincoln Electric is a responsive manufacturer, but the selection and use of specific products sold by Lincoln Electric is solely within the control of, and remains the sole responsibility of the customer.
-Many variables beyond the control of Lincoln Electric affect the results obtained in applying these types of fabrication methods and service requirements.
+We are a responsive manufacturer, but the selection and use of specific products sold by us is solely within the control of, and remains the sole responsibility of the customer.
+Many variables beyond our control affect the results obtained in applying these types of fabrication methods and service requirements.

 Subject to Change - This information is accurate to the best of our knowledge at the time of printing.
-Please refer to www.lincolnelectric.com for any updated information.